Ombrulla - home

 BLE icon

-LoRaWAN/LPWAN - Long Range
+LoRaWAN and LPWAN - Long Range

 LoRaWAN icon

-Smart Helmets & Advanced PPE
+Smart Helmets and Advanced PPE

 Smart helmet icon